jldec/pub-server/README.md

 **pub** generates html from markdown files.

 Start by using **pub** to preview your github README or other markdown files.
 Simply run `pub` from the command line in your project folder.
-It will
+It will:

 - find all the markdown files there
 - render them in your browser at http://localhost:3001/